franceslinyc/phd-dissertation-tsforecasting-stat-ai-2025/README.md

 ## Using the Template

 This template was built by Charlotte Wickham, based on the [`beavtex.cls`](_extensions/beav/beavtex.cls) style authored by Rick Treinen, Neville Mehta, Deling Ren, and John Metta.

 If you are interested in using the template, please follow the instructions on GitHub repository [beav-thesis](https://github.com/cwickham/beav-thesis).
 We also recommend using [Positron](https://positron.posit.co).

+## Change Log

+### PR #1 Initial Accessible PDF Support

+- Introduced support for generating **accessible PDF documents**.

+- Current implementation provides **partial accessibility** only.

+- Full compliance is pending, as the relevant Disability Act requirements are **not yet in effect**.